l-javier-garcia/Pewlett-Hackard-Analysis/README.md

 ###### 2. Mentoring opportunities
 To help fill in the vacancies that the silver tsunami members will leave behind we found about 1550 employees that can help mentor younger employees.
 ###### 3. Engineering Leadership will vacate the most positions
+The job position that will be vacated the most is the Senior Engineers at 29,414 positions.
+This could lead to lack of support to younger, less experienced engineers making repair and/or manufacture much longer.
+###### 4. Luckily, career spans are long in PH
+What we're able to see from the data is that people that join PH last a very long time and there's plenty of room for employees to grow but vertically and horizontally if they feel they want to transition to a different field in the company.